+Deleted: preference

 Guidance: "Waste" consists of damage or underutilization of harvested products, except where portions of harvested material need to be left on site to maintain woody debris, nutrient cycling, or other ecological functions (see Criterion 6.3).

-Indicator 5.3.b Harvest practices are managed to protect residual trees and other forest resources, including:

-- soil compaction, rutting and erosion are minimized; - residual trees are not significantly damaged to the extent that health, growth, or values are noticeably affected;

-- damage to NTFPs is minimized during management activities; and - techniques and equipment that minimize impacts to vegetation, soil, and water are used whenever feasible.
+Indicator 5.3.b Harvest practices are managed to protect residual trees and other forest resources, including: soil compaction, rutting and erosion are minimized; • residual trees are not significantly damaged to the extent that health, growth, or values are noticeably affected; damage to NTFPs is minimized during management activities; and techniques and equipment that minimize impacts to vegetation, soil, and water are used whenever feasible.
 C5.4 Forest management should strive to strengthen and diversify the local economy, avoiding dependence on a single forest product.
 Applicability: The capacity of forest management to affect the local economy is dependent on the scope and scale of operation.
 Large, highly productive ownerships have a greater capacity to affect the local economy and should thus explore more thoroughly the range of diversification opportunities than should a smaller, less productive operation.
 In public forests, where diversification represents an important public interest, the forest manager should manage for the broader public interest.
-Publicly-owned forests also have different mandates, some of which may require management goals involving no conventional forest "products" at all.

-Intent: It is expected that the landowner/manager will explore a range of products, or act in cooperation with others in pursuing niche markets, if feasible.
-However, an actual diversified or value-added operation is not required, especially if it is financially infeasible.
+Publiclyowned forests also have different mandates, some of which may require management goals involving no conventional forest "products" at all.
+Deleted: USFS Applicability: The applicability of all the Intent: It is expected that the landowner/manager will explore a range of products, or act in Indicators within this Criterion is further elaborated under cooperation with others in pursuing niche markets, if feasible.
+However, an actual diversified or valuethe Applicability Note under Indicator 5.4.b. added operation is not required, especially if it is financially infeasible.
 Indicator 5.4.a The forest owner or manager demonstrates knowledge of their operation's effect on the local economy as it relates to existing and potential markets for a wide variety of timber and non-timber forest products and services.
+USFS Supplement to Indicator 5.4.a The National Forest, in collaboration with local communities and Deleted: Forest Service other experts, identifies and assesses opportunities to contribute to the diversification of the local economy, Deleted: conducts an assessment of including but not limited to, restoration, recreation, ecosystem services and other new markets.
 Indicator 5.4.b The forest owner or manager strives to diversify the economic use of the forest according to Indicator 5.4.a.
+USFS Supplement to Indicator 5.4.b The National Forest implements opportunities identified in USFS Supplement to Indicator 5.4.a (see also the Applicability Note for public lands for Indicator 5.4.b).
+Deleted: Diversification of economic uses of the forest is a requirement for National Forests, including but not limited to, restoration, recreation, ecosystem services and other new markets FSC-US Forest Management Standard Page 26 of 123